Open-Wine-Components/umu-database/codename-lookup.md

 Steam:
 https://steamdb.info
 Notes:
-- We don't make ulwgl entries for steam games, but we do make protonfixes.
-As stated in the rules, ulwgl IDs are referenced to steam IDs if both a steam and non-steam version of the game exists, and the non-steam game versions are symlinked to the steam version protonfixes,so It's useful to check if a steam version exists.
+- We don't make umu entries for steam games, but we do make protonfixes.
+As stated in the rules, umu IDs are referenced to steam IDs if both a steam and non-steam version of the game exists, and the non-steam game versions are symlinked to the steam version protonfixes,so It's useful to check if a steam version exists.